bounded/cfs/README.md

 $ ruby main.rb
 ```

-The parsed database will be displayed.
-Type in some filters to see the result.
+The database defined by "input" will be displayed.
+Type in some queries and observe their results.
 Suggestions:
 * todo
 * projs, finished
 * "The Dawn: of Time", chapter 1